apache/carbondata/docs/sdk-guide.md

 # SDK Writer

-In the carbon jars package, there exist a carbondata-store-sdk-x.x.x-SNAPSHOT.jar, including SDK writer and reader.
+In the carbon jars package, there exist a carbondata-sdk-x.x.x-SNAPSHOT.jar, including SDK writer and reader.
-If user want to use SDK, except carbondata-store-sdk-x.x.x-SNAPSHOT.jar, it needs carbondata-core-x.x.x-SNAPSHOT.jar, carbondata-common-x.x.x-SNAPSHOT.jar, carbondata-format-x.x.x-SNAPSHOT.jar, carbondata-hadoop-x.x.x-SNAPSHOT.jar and carbondata-processing-x.x.x-SNAPSHOT.jar.
+If user want to use SDK, except carbondata-sdk-x.x.x-SNAPSHOT.jar, it needs carbondata-core-x.x.x-SNAPSHOT.jar, carbondata-common-x.x.x-SNAPSHOT.jar, carbondata-format-x.x.x-SNAPSHOT.jar, carbondata-hadoop-x.x.x-SNAPSHOT.jar and carbondata-processing-x.x.x-SNAPSHOT.jar.
 What's more, user also can use carbondata-sdk.jar directly.